ngalongc/bug-bounty-reference/README.md

 - [Change the description of a video without publish_actions permission in Facebook](http://philippeharewood.com/change-the-description-of-a-video-without-publish_actions-permission/) by phwd
 - [Response To Request Injection (RTRI)](https://www.bugbountyhq.com/front/latestnews/dWRWR0thQ2ZWOFN5cTE1cXQrSFZmUT09/) by ?, be honest, thanks to this article, I have found quite a few bugs because of using his method, respect to the author!
 - [Leak of all project names and all user names , even across applications on Harvest](https://hackerone.com/reports/152696) by Edgar Boda-Majer (eboda)
+- [Changing paymentProfileUuid when booking a trip allows free rides at Uber](https://hackerone.com/reports/162809) by Matthew Temmy (temmyscript)

 ### XXE